-I have been at the school since 2013.
-I completed the MSc in Reproductive & Sexual Health Research, graduating in 2014 and went straight into my PhD.
+I completed the MSc in Reproductive & Sexual Health Research at the school, graduating in 2014 and went straight into my PhD.
 My first degree is in Biological Anthropology (University of Kent, 2009).

 I have a passion for promoting reproductive and sexual health.
 I have previously volunteered with the Family Planning Association, Brook and La Leche League and have provided outreach services for THT.
 I currently provide HIV testing in community settings with Spectra.

-I recently completed an internship as an ESRC Research Fellow at Public Health England with the Behavioural Insights Team.
-I was involved with the design, implementation and analysis of behavioural randomised controlled trials.
+Up until recently I was working as a Behavioural Insights Advisor at Public Health England, where I was involved with the design, implementation and analysis of behavioural randomised controlled trials.
 My main projects related to HIV and public food environments.
 The post came out of the ESRC Policy Internship scheme, which I highly recommend.